eekcoopuw/jobmon/docsource/advanced_usage.rst

 scaling factor.
 The scaling factor is applied each time, cumulatively.
-For example, if Jobmon is configured to increase memory 50% then when jobmon retries due to insufficient memory it increase by 50% of the original requested memory on each step.
+For example, if Jobmon is configured to increase memory 50% then when jobmon retries due to insufficient memory it increase by 50% over the last requested memory request.
 If 40GiB is the original request then the memory increases as 40 -> 60 -> 90.

 For example::